How ADHD And Dopamine Are Connected?

 There are many ways to increase dopamine for ADHD.
 It can be through medication, exercise, food, and proper sleep.
 But the best way is to seek professional help that can help with long-term recovery and a sustainable way.

 Many factors cause dopamine ADHD; however, scientists believe that the most common reason is genes.
-People with ADHD have at least one defective gene, the DRD gene, which makes it difficult for neurons to respond to dopamine, the neurotransmitter that is involved in feelings of pleasure and the regulation of attention.
+People with ADHD have at least one defective gene, the DRD2 gene, which makes it difficult for neurons to respond to dopamine, the neurotransmitter that is involved in feelings of pleasure and the regulation of attention.

 Adults with ADHD can increase dopamine levels through lifestyle changes like regular exercise, lifestyle changes, getting enough sleep, and eating a diet rich in protein and antioxidants.
 However, there are professional therapies by experts who help manage symptoms and increase the dopamine level.